Univ’s Development Office organises a wide range of alumni events, including year and subject group reunions, seminars and sporting events.

 Both the Golden Anniversary event and accompanying fundraising appeal are organised by a dedicated matriculation year committee.
 If you would like to join the committee for your upcoming Golden Anniversary Reunion, then please contact the Development Office E: firstname.lastname@example.org

-Unlike Golden Anniversaries, which celebrate a single matriculant year, sometimes a group of years, for example 1980-1983, will be invited to attend a Gaudy.
-Sir Ivor, the Master, and Lady Crewe normally attend all Gaudies and other reunions, and Univ Fellows, the Chaplain and representatives from the Development Office are also invited to attend.
-Gaudies usually include a drinks reception, a presentation by a Fellow, black tie dinner in Hall, and speeches by the Master and an Old Member.
+Unlike Golden Anniversaries, which celebrate a single matriculation year, sometimes a group of years, for example 1980-1983, will be invited to attend a Gaudy.
+Baroness Amos, the Master, normally attends all Gaudies and other reunions, and Univ Fellows, the Chaplain and representatives from the Development Office are also invited to attend.
+Gaudies usually include a drinks reception, a presentation by a Fellow, a black-tie dinner in Hall, and speeches by the Master and an Old Member.

 “The Gaudy reminded me, once again, how lucky I was to be able to study at Oxford and in particular, at Univ.
 It has shaped my life, and I am so grateful for the learning and experience and friendships I took from those three years.” – John Sills (1977, PPE)